Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Bodily Structure

+A sprinklekit’s bone structure is built for resistance, mobility, and quick recovery.
+Sprinklekits are extremely durable as early as 10 years old, though are susceptible to dislocations.
+They also hold some form of defense against exceptionally high temperatures as an emergency measure, though it is unclear as to why this exists.

 ### Auralytes

 When a Sprinklekit is born, every bit of its body: bones, lattice scaffolds, “muscle” tension fields, is fabricated from the hyper‑versatile magical cell line called the auralyte.
 You’ll see them virtually everywhere in a sprinklekit’s body, embedded in the eyes, chest, inner ears, and sometimes fur (They often radiate a bioluminescent glow in these specified regions).